 Whenever I do any baking I always make sure that I sift my flour.
 I am sure glad I did that this time because my flour had bugs in it.
 Flour beetles will feed on the broken-down grain.
 They usually catch a ride to your home in the packages from the warehouses or from the grocery store.

 Google does say that it's safe to eat flour that has had flour beetles in it, as long as the baked goods have been heated up or frozen.
 As for me, I prefer to cut my loss of flour and start over.

-With a fine-mesh sifter, I will sift the flour, baking soda, baking powder, and salt together into a smaller mixing bowl.
-Sifting the flour will also break up any lumps there might be in the flour.
 I do measure the flour out before I sift it.
 Once the flour, baking soda, baking powder, and salt are sifted I set this aside and start working on the butter mixture.